PDERAS/chronicle/README.md

 #### Instructions
 Once you have succesfully required the package, you must register the service provider in your config/app.php file.
 ```
-CodyMoorhouse\Secretary\SecretaryServiceProvider::class,
+CodyMoorhouse\Chronicle\ChronicleServiceProvider::class,
 ```

 After you have registered the package you can now publish the associated files.
 ```
-php artisan vendor:publish --provider="CodyMoorhouse\Secretary\SecretaryServiceProvider"
+php artisan vendor:publish --provider="CodyMoorhouse\Chronicle\ChronicleServiceProvider"
 ```

-Before you run the migrations, you can look at the `config/secretary.php` file and update the values and models as needed, or just use the defaults.
+Before you run the migrations, you can look at the `config/chronicle.php` file and update the values and models as needed, or just use the defaults.
 Then you may run the migration command to set up all the required tables:
 ```
 php artisan migrate
 ```